Saturday October 13, 2012

 "For us, in finding a dir ector, it was critical to find someone with a strong animal care back ground, which is certainly Megan.
 Inter personal skills and be ing good with the public was also important, and Meg an naturally has that southern charm," Hazzard said.

 The shelter also has a five-member board of directors.
-Hazzard said
+Hazzard said he hopes to increase the number of board members to seven this fall.

 Both he and Padgett said the shelter's goals include re-engaging with the community by doing more outreach and education.